 The Codebook

 The Man Who Loved Only Numbers

 The Man who knew Infinity

 A History of Mathematics

+A Mathematician's Apology

+Fermat's Last Theorem

+The Millenium Problems

+Journey Through Genius: The Great Theorems of Mathematics

+The Music of the Primes

-A Mathematician's Apology Fermat's Last Theorem The Millenium Problems by Paul Hoffman by Robert Kanigel by Carl B. Boyer by G. H. Hardy by Simon Singh by Simon Singh by Keith Devlin by William Dunham by Marcus du Sautoy by Ian Stewart
+by Simon Singh by Paul Hoffman by Robert Kanigel by Carl B. Boyer by G. H. Hardy by Simon Singh by Keith Devlin by William Dunham by Marcus du Sautoy by Ian Stewart